Jackie’s Cottage, Claddaghduff

 There is a utility room with fridge freezer, washing machine and dryer.
 There is also a separate toilet and a storage cupboard.

-Bedroom 1 is a triple room with a double and single bed, fitted wardrobes and a dressing table.
+Bedroom 1 is a double bedroom, fitted wardrobes and a dressing table.

 There is a bathroom, with a large corner bath and separate electric shower.